Paul Hoeffler

-Paul Hoeffler gained a BFA in photography at The Rochester Institute, where he studied under the supervision of Minor White.
+Paul Hoeffler gained a BFA in photography at the Rochester Institute of Technology (RIT), where he studied under the supervision of Minor White.
 After his graduation in 1959, Hoeffler moved to New York, where he worked as a master printer in a studio while building his career as a photographer.

 He later started his own studio and worked for various magazines, including fashion magazines, and took up wide commercial and artistic assignments.
 Prestigious record companies such as Verve, Mercury, Prestige and Blue Note commissioned Hoeffler for numerous album covers.